open-sauced/intro/docs/becoming-a-maintainer/intro.md

 If your project is on GitHub, you can use [GitHub Discussions](https://docs.github.com/en/discussions) as a way for contributors to post questions and facilitate conversations.
 Consider creating communities on Discord or Slack and holding office hours or other events like X Spaces to encourage engagement.
 At one point, as you grow your community, you will want to recruit moderators to help maintain the healthy environment you set up.

+The [next chapter](how-to-setup-your-project.md) will teach you how to set up an open source project.

 <footer>
   <a href="https://github.com/open-sauced/intro/blob/main/docs/becoming-a-maintainer/intro.md">✏️ Edit this page</a>
 </footer>